bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/998-git-commands-cheat-sheet.md

 ### Add a file to the staging area

-Let's say that you have a static HTML project and you have already initialized your git repository.
+Let's say that you have a static HTML project, and you have already initialized your git repository.

-After that at a later stage, you decide to add a new HTML file called `about-me.html`, then you've added some HTML code in there already.
+After that, at a later stage, you decide to add a new HTML file called `about-me.html`, then you've added some HTML code in there already.
 In order to add your new file so that it is also tracked in git, you first need to use the `git add` command:

 ```
 git add file_name
 ```

-This will stage your new file which essentially means that the next time you make a commit, the change will be part of the commit.
+This will stage your new file, which essentially means that the next time you make a commit, the change will be part of the commit.

-To check that you can again run the `git status` command:
+To check that, you can again run the `git status` command:

 ```
 git status